 Like most work from home chat jobs, OutPLEX jobs require excellent communication skills, the ability to multitask, and the ability to type at least 30 words per minute.

-Believe it or not, you can also work from home for Best Buy.
+Believe it or not, you can work from home for Best Buy too.
 The chat support agents working for Best Buy help with technical issues as well as provide customer service support for orders, deliveries, and even questions about products or specific stores.

-Best Buy hires full- and part-time employees for both online and phone chat support.
+Best Buy hires for both full-time and part-time employees and for both online and phone chat support.
 They focus their hiring efforts on people with a history of providing technical support.

 Working for Arise provides flexibility and variation.
 You may provide chat support to a variety of companies, which makes it a little less boring working from home when you have different options.